Apps72/Dev.Data/Doc/dbmocker/conditions.md

 After this method, the Mocks contains 2 conditions with 2 tags (SampleTable1 and SampleTable2) and 2 associated MockTable with these typed data.

+You can define multiple resource file for the same Tab Name.
+Use the `MockResourceOptions.TagSeparator` (by default '-') character to separate a file identifier from the TagName.
+Ex.
+"01-MyTag.txt" and "02-MyTag.txt" will be linked to the same tag (MyTag).

 ## Checking order

 DbMocker uses the condition encoding order to return the correct table.